TrovoLtd/TrovoWebsite/src/TrovoWebsite/TrovoWebsite/Content/Agile_WhatsThePoint.md

 * Because you may need to change direction at any time to realise the benefits of some great new opportunity as they arise, you need to design your system well, and make sure you can spot the side-effects of any changes before your customers do (preferably, before they get anywhere near your customers).
 Well-designed software is *easy to change* - how easy exactly is the only valid measure of the quality of it.
 Knowing how to write easy-to-change software is *the* trick - I've personally messed up a couple of interviews in my time because I talked a good game but didn't *know* [how to do it](https://en.wikipedia.org/wiki/SOLID).
 I could also point at a fair few very-highly-paid computer programmers who still don't know, too.
 * Because you're always *listening* to your customers, you know where the value is.
 But note, you're always *listening* to your customers, but you're not always *doing what they tell you* - if they really knew what they wanted, why would they need you?
 The route to value lies in the mastery of the technology, which is why you read all those damn books.

 Pull any one of these principles out, and at least one, usually two or three of the others, start going wrong (that's what the [next article](./Agile_AntiPatterns.md), the fun one, is about).
-The same old boss of mine referred to earlier called this: "The Twelve Angry Snakes"\* - like the repeating celtic pattern of snakes biting each others' tails.
+The same old boss of mine referred to earlier called this: "The Twelve Angry Snakes"\* - like the repeating Celtic pattern of snakes biting each others' tails.
 While each has got a grip on another, you're safe, but pull one snake out, the whole thing collapses and you've got 11 angry snakes wrapped around you and biting you in the face.

-\* This is sounding more and more like an episode of Monkey or Kung Fu, tbh.

 ### There are two fundamentals